Loan Agreement with Guarantor

 - 4. Sign

 This Loan Agreement With Guarantor template is a variation of our standard loan agreement template.
-It comes with additional provisions to enable you to require a further person to stand as guarantor for the loan – the guarantor will guarantee the performance of the contract, in the sense that they will be responsible to see that either (a) the original borrower repays the loan and interest or (b) the guarantor will have to do so instead.
-For this to be of real use, the guarantor needs to be a person with suitable financial wherewithal (more so than the borrower).
+It comes with additional provisions to enable you to require a further person (or company) to stand as guarantor for the loan – the guarantor will guarantee the performance of the contract, in the sense that they will be responsible to see that either (a) the original borrower repays the loan and interest or (b) the guarantor will have to do so instead.
+For this to be of real use, the guarantor needs to be a person with suitable financial wherewithal (even more so than the borrower).

 Using our Loan Agreement With Guarantor template

 The template has been drafted so that it can be edited to make provision for the loan to be: